Fine Arts Focus

 FAF students work with high-quality materials, instruments, and equipment, as well as rehearse and perform in state-of-the-art facilities, such as our auditorium and recording studio.
 They showcase their talents in performances, shows, and vernissages at various times throughout the school year.
 Fine Arts Focus is the perfect program for budding artists who are passionate about the arts, and who are dedicated to further development, growth, and exploration in their chosen discipline.

-Dance, Drama, and Music disciplines will hold their auditions/interviews through Zoom on October 14th and 15th.
-The FAF Coordinators will send to applicants through e-mail the date, time, and Zoom link for their auditions by the end of the day, October 13th, 2021.
+FAF Dance, Drama, and Music disciplines will hold their auditions/interviews through Zoom.
+The FAF Coordinators will send to applicants through e-mail the date, time, and Zoom link prior to their audition.

-Visual Arts: The drawing test for the Visual Arts discipline will be conducted through e-mail on October 14th from 9 am to 11 am.
-The individual interviews/portfolio sharing will be held through Zoom on either October 14th or 15th.
-The FAF Coordinator will send all information regarding the drawing test and the date, time, and Zoom link for the interview/portfolio sharing through e-mail by the end of the day 13th, 2021.
+Visual Arts: The drawing test for the Visual Arts discipline will be conducted through e-mail on April 14th from 9 am to 11 am.
+The individual interviews/portfolio sharing will be held through Zoom the afternoon of April 14th through Zoom appointments.
+The FAF Coordinator will send all information regarding the drawing test and the date, time, and Zoom link for the interview/portfolio sharing through e-mail prior to the audition.

 Fine Arts Focus provides a vibrant arts core education that promotes academic success through artistic exploration.
 Students also have the opportunity to participate in performances and exhibitions that further develop their artistic potential.
 Students in the program have a reduced academic day 4 days a week, allowing for 2 hours of artistic training per day, for a total of 8 hours a week.
 Students in concentration programs follow the same curriculum as the students in our General Studies program, but with approximately 70% of the class time.
 The Fine Arts Focus program days are Mondays, Tuesdays, Thursdays, and Fridays, from 2:02 pm to 4:02 pm.
 On Wednesdays, the concentration program students follow the regular school day academic schedule and do not have program time.